Issa Tchiroma: Minister of Communication

 As Cameroon held celebrations marking its 50th year of independence from France in May 2010, Tchiroma acknowledged in an interview that "Cameroon has suffered from poor governance, mismanagement and corruption", while arguing that the country was making progress under President Biya.
 He noted that a high level of peace and stability had been preserved in Cameroon, in contrast to many other African nations.
 Regarding the controversy surrounding Ngota's death and allegations that he was tortured in hopes of extracting information on his sources, Tchiroma described the journalist as a "rascal" but insisted that Ngota was not subjected to torture and that his arrest had not been politically motivated.

 On 21 June 2010, Tchiroma announced the news that the wreckage of a missing plane carrying the Australian businessman Ken Talbot and the rest of the board of the mining company Sundance Resources had been found in Congo-Brazzaville following an extensive search.
-The plane had taken off in Yaoundé and was travelling to the Congolese town of Yangadou, and all 11 people on board apparently died in the crash.
+The plane had taken off in Yaoundé and was travelling to the Congolese town of Yangadou, when all 11 people on board apparently died in the crash.

 After a gay Cameroonian man was granted asylum in the United Kingdom due to his sexuality, Tchiroma said in July 2010 that, although homosexuality was illegal in Cameroon, homosexuals were not prosecuted for their private activities.
 He dismissed the asylum-seeker's claims, arguing that the man had nothing to fear from the law.

 Tchiroma stated on 20 April 2017 that Biya had ordered the restoration of internet service in Anglophone parts of Cameroon, where it had been cut off in January 2017 due to unrest.
 Tchiroma said that the denial of internet service was no longer necessary because the situation in the Anglophone regions had largely returned to normal.

+Minister of Employment and Vocational Training, 2019–2025

+Tchiroma also served as Minister of Employment and Vocational Training, overseeing the construction of several training centers in partnership with France, South Korea, the World Bank, and the African Development Bank (AfDB).
+He pushed for a law requiring foreign companies to contribute to the training of young Cameroonians.
+The cost of vocational training was also lowered to 50,000 FCFA annually so that the training became more accessible to a wider portion of the population.

+A strong figure in the government, Tchiroma grew disillusioned with the weakening of leadership, the centralization of power, the despair of the youth, and the stagnation of the state.
+The absence of cabinet meetings for over a decade was said to further solidified his belief that it was time to break away.
+In June 2025, he publicly announced his resignation from the government.